Polymer/old-docs-site/app/1.0/docs/devguide/data-binding.md

 <!-- toc -->

-In its simplest form, data binding binds a property or sub-property of a custom element (the _host element_) to a property or attribute of an element in its local DOM (the _child_ or _target element_).
+A _data binding_ connects data from a custom element (the _host element_) to a property or attribute of an element in its local DOM (the _child_ or _target element_).
+The host element data can be a property or sub-property represented by a [data path](data-system#data-paths), or data generated based on one or more paths.

-The *data binding* establishes a connection between [paths](data-system#data-paths) on the _host element_ and _target element_, allowing data changes to flow from one element to the other.

-You create data bindings by adding _annotations_ to an element's local DOM template.
+You create data bindings by adding annotations to an element's local DOM template.

 ```
 <dom-module id="host-element">